Industry · 10 min read

 How much should you budget for paid ads?

 Paid search is often the fastest lever, but industrial keywords are competitive.
-WordStream's 2025 benchmarks put the median cost per click for the Industrial & Commercial category at $5.70, with a cost per lead near $85.63.
+WordStream's 2025 Google Ads benchmarks put the average cost per click for the Industrial & Commercial category at $5.70, with an average cost per lead of $85.63.
 On top of the ad budget itself, full paid-media management commonly runs $8,000–$25,000 per month at agencies, though a tightly scoped industrial program can start far leaner.
 The way we approach paid ads for manufacturing keeps spend tied to RFQ volume rather than vanity clicks.

 One thing worth internalizing: paid rarely wins on its own in industrial markets.
 In industrial markets the durable gains come from capability and spec pages that let buyers self-qualify, not from pouring more money into clicks — our industrial case study is one anonymized example of that combined site-plus-SEO approach.
 Paid works best as an accelerant for launches, new product lines, and trade-show seasons—layered on top of an organic foundation, not as a substitute for one.